MicrosoftDocs/sql-docs/docs/relational-databases/logs/manage-the-size-of-the-transaction-log-file.md

 -   When setting **autogrow** for data and log files using the `FILEGROWTH` option, it might be preferred to set it in **size** instead of **percentage**, to allow better control on the growth ratio, as percentage is an ever-growing amount.
     -  In versions prior to [!INCLUDE[sssql22-md](../../includes/sssql22-md.md)], transaction logs cannot leverage [Instant File Initialization](../../relational-databases/databases/database-instant-file-initialization.md), so extended log growth times are especially critical.
-    -  Starting with [!INCLUDE[sssql22-md](../../includes/sssql22-md.md)], instant file initialization can benefit transaction log growth events up to 64 MB.
+    -  Starting with [!INCLUDE[sssql22-md](../../includes/sssql22-md.md)] (all editions) and in [!INCLUDE[ssSDSfull](../../includes/sssdsfull-md.md)], instant file initialization can benefit transaction log growth events up to 64 MB.
 The default auto growth size increment for new databases is 64 MB.
+Autogrowth events larger than 64 MB are unaffected.
     -  As a best practice, do not set the `FILEGROWTH` option value above 1,024 MB for transaction logs.
 The default values for `FILEGROWTH` option are:

       |Version|Default values|